tangjian234/Web_django/Note/ML_Amazon_product/ML_Amazon_product_adviser_chat_bot.md

   - Use aladdin theme for each of the sub project

-- Chat bot on amazon search :
-  help user to make wise decision :
+- Chat bot on amazon search , help user to make wise decision :

 language processing :
 product data mining and analysis

+## 1.9.
+Use case :

+- As a user , I can input an Amazon comment and highlight which aspect it is talking about. .

 ### User experience